Tika Kolumban: This article is based on a conversation I had with Anna Keyter, Managing Director of RePrac during March 2017.

 Causes in New Zealand

 As we can see from the above, Anna always seeks out good causes.
 For about 10 months, Anna volunteered as a St John Youth Leader, Auckland Division.
-She is currently exploring avenues for RePrac NZ to get involved in.
+She currently offering positive change workshops at the Auckland Women’s Centre.

 Finally, with an impressive list of qualifications, Anna has completed Post Graduate Certificates in Employee Assistance Programmes, Operations Diploma, Bpsych, Master Certificates in Gestalt Psychotherapy and a Masters Degree in Research Psychology.
 These qualifications led her to registration as Research Psychologist in South Africa and currently, memberships with the Research Association of New Zealand (RANZ) and the New Zealand Association of Positive Psychology (NZAPP).
 Anna is hoping to complete a PHD in Positive Psychology.